daipv92/scrollviewlibrary/README.md

 # ScrollViewLibrary

-A simple scroll view to allow add views to view group which can scroll horizontally or vertically. we designed the library with the best Design Pattern.
+- A simple scroll view to allow add views to view group which can scroll horizontally or vertically.
+- we designed the library with the best Design Pattern.
 It helps you easy to implement and custom if need.

 ## How to install

-we created a sample project to help you how to build your project with our own ScrollViewLib.
+- we created a sample project to help you how to build your project with our own ScrollViewLib.
-First, you need to clone this project to local.
+- First, you need to clone this project to local.
 Then, config your project as our Sample project to use.

 Specifically,
-1. Copy our own ScrollViewLib project to the same level with your project.
+1. Copy our own ScrollViewLib project to the same folder level with your project.
 2. Add these lines in your `settings.gradle` file:
 ```
 include ':ScrollViewLib'